Anthropic - Tygart Media

 What happened to Claude Opus 4.7?

-Claude Opus 4.8 succeeded Claude Opus 4.7 as the flagship model.
+Claude Opus 4.8 succeeded Claude Opus 4.7 as the top Opus-tier model (Claude Fable 5 is the overall flagship above Opus).
 Opus 4.7 remains available via API but Anthropic recommends Opus 4.8 for new deployments.
 Users currently on Opus 4.7 should migrate — see Anthropic’s migration guide at platform.claude.com.

 Get alerted when Claude pricing or limits change